buaazp/zimg/README.md

 #### Thanks to:
 > zimg contains libevhtp and libhiredis.
 You needn't install them now.

+[webimg](http://webimg.org): A software suite to create, edit, compose, or convert bitmap images.
+Developed by SINA imgbed group.
 [libevhtp](https://github.com/ellzey/libevhtp): A more flexible replacement for libevent's httpd API.
 [hiredis](https://github.com/redis/hiredis): Hiredis is a minimalistic C client library for the Redis database.